jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 ]
 ```

 There is a single layer in this image (yours may not match the above if they updated the base image), and we are presented with the hash of that layer.
-Any other images that build on top of this image will have this same layer, and no others.
+Any other images that build on top of this image will have this same layer, and others defined by the rest of our Dockerfile.
 What makes a layer, though, and why is this image a single layer?

 The next line in this Dockerfile says this: